 Mike Hulme’s Can Science Fix Climate Change?
 (Polity Press, 2014).
 A well-known climatologist argues, on the basis of science, against the temptation of geoengineering fixes to the predicament of anthropogenic global warming.

-Elana Freeland’s Chemtrails, HAARP, and Full Spectrum Dominance of Planet Earth (Feral House, 2014) and Under an Ionized Sky: From Chemtrails to Space Fence Lockdown (Feral House, 2018).
-These first two volumes of freelance investigator Elana Freeland’s trilogy (whose third and final volume is due in 2020) take off from where Rosalie Bertell left off twenty years ago: they explore the unfolding, radically destabilizing, cloaked military war technologies about which deep state agencies like NASA continue to disinform us.
+Elana Freeland’s three volume trilogy - Chemtrails, HAARP, and Full Spectrum Dominance of Planet Earth (Feral House, 2014); Under an Ionized Sky: From Chemtrails to Space Fence Lockdown (Feral House, 2018); and Geongineered Transhumanism: How The Environment Has Been Weaponized By Chemicals, Electromagnetism, & Nanotechnology For Synthetic Biology Steiner House, 2021) - is a must-read for any serious investigator.
 Freeland is the first to acknowledge and explore the discoveries of the pioneering environmental scientist Clifford Carnicom, including his discovery of microscopic artificial life forms or “fibers” called Morgellons or “cross domain bacteria.”

 Peter A Kirby’s Chemtrails Exposed: A New Manhattan Project (Peter A Kirby, 2016; 2nd edition due in 2020).
 Kirby tells the story of the US military industrial complex’s post-WW II secret creation of weather and climate modification technologies as weapons of war, undertaken on a scale and with a similar secrecy as was the original Manhattan Project that created the atomic bomb.